frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_editor.md

 a real Tab by moving the number to zero.

 #VARS
-menu menu tools -> &Automatic Indent
+menu_autoindent menu tools -> &Automatic Indent